LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 >> - His actions could draw the ire of divine agents or inquisitors.

 > Plot hooks.
+>> - 1: Love & Friendship from Selenor & Anamerie.
->> - 1: Five Accomplishments Lire Wishes to Achieve Reuniting Fully with Anamerie and Selenor's Blessing.
+>> - Lire Wishes to Achieve Reuniting Fully with Anamerie.
+>> - Getting Selenor's Blessing.
 >> - Lire yearns to solidify his second-life bond with Anamerie as equals and agents of Naderi's grace.
 >> - To do so, he seeks Selenor's blessing, believing that the man who gave her a second chance must approve of his worthiness in their new existence.
 >> - It is a profoundly personal milestone tied to his notions of honour, redemption and love.